Instinctive-Network/Nordbrot/README.md

 # SemmelBrothers
-Firmware for the Nordbrot company.
+Firmware for the SemmelBrothers GbR.